cosmunautic/scrobble-bot/README.md

 Scrobble to Last.fm when listening to music on Discord using Fredboat --

 ## You'll want to use this code as a baseline to create your own bot to be used in your own personal servers!

-Disclaimer: I made this for personal use, it is a little irritating to use, but after hours of time listening to music with lost scrobbles I created this simple tool.
-The biggest flaw is in the fact that Fredboat's responses (and those of most bots) are formatted with blank space etc. so that other bots don't respond.
-Always remember, after song selection, copy Fred's message that confirms your choice, that is how you will scrobble. ^_^

 **Create Bot**